ArthurClemens/polythene/app/docs/spinner.md

 By default the spinner is hidden, unless:

 * option `show` is true
+* option `show` has a value in delay seconds, the spinner will show after the delay
 * option `hide` is false
 * options `permanent` is true (for testing and demos)